atch2203/blog/src/content/blog/8bit computer.md

 ##### Removing control signal wires and the bus
 The first step in disassembling the 8 bit computer is to remove all the control signal wires.
 These connect every module to the instruction decoder/control unit, so you want to get rid of them first so they don't get in the way of the rest of the disassembly.

-If you ever want to debug your computer after you have disconnected the instruction decoder, you can connect the signals to positive/negative and single step the clock manually.
-This helps a lot when trying to debug whether each instruction has the right control signals.
+Now it's a lot easier to see each of the modules and their connections.
 ![[rotated-20250218_162312.jpg]]
 <div align="center" style="color:#888888"><em>The computer without control signals</em></div>

-Now it's a lot easier to see each of the modules and their connections.
+At this point, if you ever want to debug your computer, you can wire the signals to positive/negative power manually and single step the clock.
+This helps a lot when trying to debug whether each instruction has the right control signals.

-At this point, we can also remove the wires connecting everything to the bus.
+We can also remove the wires connecting everything to the bus.
 In this basic computer, there is a single bus that all data is passed through, including ALU outputs, RAM addresses, program constants/immediates, and more.
 ![[20250218_162750.jpg]]
 <div align="center" style="color:#888888"><em>Having organized bus wires helps a lot with disassembly</em></div>